kumpmati/superactions-docs/guide/what-is-superactions.md

 ### The endpoints that I'm implementing don't have to be exposed as a REST API

-If they have to conform to REST API rules, consider normal [API routes](https://kit.svelte.dev/docs/routing#server) instead.
+If the endpoints have to conform to REST API rules, consider normal [API routes](https://kit.svelte.dev/docs/routing#server) instead.

 ### All the data I'm sending can be represented as JSON